alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 `*` surely you can use any other IDE if it has these features.
 ### Setup

-1. Add the Allure Nunit package to your project:
+1. Add the Allure NUnit package to your project:
 ```
 dotnet add package Allure.NUnit --version 2.9.5-preview.1
 ```